-PhD students at IST Austria can choose from six different tracks of study as their primary track: biology, chemistry & materials, computer science, data science and scientific computing, mathematics, neuroscience, and physics.
+PhD students at ISTA can choose from seven different tracks of study as their primary track: biology, chemistry & materials, computer science, data science and scientific computing, mathematics, neuroscience, physics, and chemistry & materials.
 Many faculty members are associated with multiple tracks, reflecting the interdisciplinary nature of the research groups on campus and allowing students to approach topics of interest from a variety of angles.

 Rotations in Three Different Research Groups

 Every incoming PhD student performs three approximately two-month rotations in different research groups.
 This guarantees a good fit between students and supervisors and exposes students to new areas and methodologies.